JSheare/TGF_and_glow_search_program/README.md

     path = '/users/user/desktop'
 - Save and close

-The program should now save its results to the custom directory specified.
+The program should now save its results to the specified custom directory.